 1–2

 Win: Professional presence live.
-Clients can evaluate you.
+Clients can now find and evaluate you.

 3–4

-Pitch retainer to existing clients + local Udupi outreach
+Pitch retainer to existing clients + walk into 2 Udupi businesses/week

-Talk to current 1–2 clients: "Instead of project-by-project, I'd like to offer a monthly retainer — I handle all your social media design for ₹12,000/month.
-You get priority turnaround, consistency, and I can plan content better for you."
-For Udupi local outreach: walk into 2 local businesses per week — restaurants, clinics, retail, schools — with a printed A4 portfolio sheet.
-"I help local businesses build their social media presence.
-Here's work I've done for similar businesses."
-Face-to-face in Udupi is more effective than cold LinkedIn messages for local clients.
+To current clients: "Instead of project-by-project, I'd like to offer a monthly retainer — ₹12,000/month for all your social media design.
+You get priority and consistency."
+For local Udupi outreach: walk into 2 businesses per week with a printed portfolio A4 sheet.
+Restaurants, clinics, schools, retail shops.
+Face-to-face in Udupi converts better than cold LinkedIn for local clients.

 Win: Retainer income begins.
 Local pipeline opens.